gadio/moma-django/moma_example/HOW_TO_RUN.md

 Run tests
 -----------
-1. `./manage.py test testing`
+1. In a terminal under moma_example, run `./manage.py test testing`
 1. Once the tests pass, you can validate that certain collections were created within mongodb.
-Use mongo console:
-   * `show dbs;`
+   * Use mongo console and run `show dbs;`
 1. To validate that "test_momaexample" was created.
-Use that db:
-   * `use test_momaexample;`
+   * Use that db: `use test_momaexample;`
 1. Validate that there are certain collections:
    * `show collections;`
    * This would produce testing_testmodel1, testing_testmodel2, testing_testmodel2, test_uniquevisit.
 1. Check the content using the following to get a single record of a visitor from South Africa:
    * `db.testing_uniquevisit.find({"location.cr":"South Africa"})`
-1. To get to visitors from New York city:
+1. To find visitors from New York city:
    * `db.testing_uniquevisit.find({"location.ct":"New York"})`

 Example application